 VERMONT Statute(s) • VT.
 STAT.
 ANN. tit.
-18, § 4254 (West 2024) (GSFOP law) • VT.
+18, § 4254 (West 2025) (GSFOP law) • VT.
 STAT.
 ANN. tit.
-18, § 4250 (West 2024) (DIH/DDRD law) Substantive • June 4, 2003 - § 4250 enacted amendments to law(s) • June 5, 2013 - § 4254 enacted • June 17, 2014 - Amendment added protections for a person who is the subject of a good faith request for medical assistant in addition to a person who seeks medical assistance for a drug overdose Individual(s) eligible for GS protection Person who, in good faith and in a timely manner, seeks medical assistance for someone who is experiencing a drug overdose.
-Person who is experiencing a drug overdose and, in good faith, seeks medical assistance for himself or herself or is the subject of a good faith request for medical assistance.
+18, § 4250 (West 2025) (DIH/DDRD law) Substantive • June 4, 2003 - § 4250 enacted amendments to law(s) • June 5, 2013 - § 4254 enacted • June 17, 2014 - Amendment added protections for a person who is the subject of a good faith request for medical assistant in addition to a person who seeks medical assistance for a drug overdose. • July 1, 2025 - Education requirement added to § 4254.
+Individual(s) eligible Person who, in good faith and in a timely manner, seeks medical for GS protection assistance for someone who is experiencing a drug overdose. • Person who is experiencing a drug overdose and, in good faith, seeks medical assistance for himself or herself or is the subject of a good faith request for medical assistance.
 The law defines the phrases "drug overdose," "medical assistance," and "seeks medical assistance."
 A "drug overdose" is a condition resulting from the use of a "regulated drug."
-Protection as to controlled substance possession crimes An eligible person will not be cited, arrested, or prosecuted for a violation of VT.
+Protection as to An eligible person will not be cited, arrested, or prosecuted for a controlled substance violation of Vt.
+Stat.
+Ann. tit.
+18, §§ 4201 to 4255 (West 2025) possession crimes ("Possession and Control of Regulated Drugs").
+Protection as to drug Vermont does not criminalize the possession of drug paraphernalia. paraphernalia crimes Protection as to other • An eligible person will not be cited, arrested, or prosecuted for crimes/violations procuring, possessing, or consuming alcohol by someone under the age of 21 (VT.
 STAT.
 ANN. tit.
-18, §§ 4201 to 4255 (West 2024) ("Possession and Control of Regulated Drugs").
-Protection as to drug paraphernalia crimes Vermont does not criminalize the possession of drug paraphernalia.
-Protection as to other crimes/violations • An eligible person will not be cited, arrested, or prosecuted for procuring, possessing, or consuming alcohol by someone under the age of 21 (VT.
+7, § 656 (West 2025)) or for providing to or enabling consumption of alcohol by someone under the age of 21 (VT.
 STAT.
 ANN. tit.
-7, § 656 (West 2024)) or for providing to or enabling consumption of alcohol by someone under the age of 21 (VT.
-STAT.
-ANN. tit.
-7, § 658(a)-(c) (West 2024).
-An eligible person has protection from: Any of the penalties for violation of a protection order; Any sanctions for a violation of a condition of pretrial release, probation, furlough, or parole; or Having property subject to civil forfeiture, except that prima facie contraband will be subject to forfeiture.
-Requirement(s) for Evidence must have been gained as a proximate result of the the protection to person's seeking medical assistance for a drug overdose, being the apply subject of a good faith request for medical assistance, being at the scene, or being within close proximity to any person at the scene of the drug overdose for which medical assistance was sought.
-Exception(s) to The immunity provisions do not preclude prosecution of the person protection based on evidence obtained from an independent source.
+7, § 658(a)-(c) (West 2025). • An eligible person has protection from: Any of the penalties for violation of a protection order; o Any sanctions for a violation of a condition of pretrial release, probation, furlough, or parole; or Having property subject to civil forfeiture, except that prima facie contraband will be subject to forfeiture.
+Requirement(s) for Evidence must have been gained as a proximate result of the the protection to person's seeking medical assistance for a drug overdose, being the apply subject of a good faith request for medical assistance, being at the scene, or being within close proximity to any person at the scene of Evention(s) to the drug overdose for which medical assistance was sought.
+The immunity provisions do not proclude presention of the person Exception(s) to protection The immunity provisions do not preclude prosecution of the person based on evidence obtained from an independent source. protection vasca on evidence obtained from all independent source.